3 Tools CFOs Need To Know For HR To Succeed In 2018

 The list goes on and on.

 Wherever you have a repeatable process or information being transferred from one place to another, there is an opportunity to liberate your employee of the manual labor and set them free to more strategic and impactful work.

-And the more connected your HR systems are, the more you can build an automate.
+And the more connected your HR systems are, the more you can build an automated process.